brooklynrail/brooklynrail-platform/content/people/chelsea-harlan.md

 ---
 media: 000512650035-square.jpg
-short_bio: Poet **Chelsea Harlan** is from Appalachian Virginia.
+short_bio: The poet **Chelsea Harlan** is from Appalachian Virginia.
 She holds a BA from Bennington College, as well as an MFA in Poetry from Brooklyn College, where she was a Truman Capote Fellow, and where she has enjoyed teaching English and creative writing.
 She is the author of the chapbooks _Country Music_, from Two Plum Press, and _Mummy_, from Montez Press, written in